Projects are how organizations realize their strategies. To remain competitive organizations rely on successful project delivery.

 So, mergers and acquisitions failures are really business strategy project management failures and part of overall project failure rate.

-The goal of a merger or an acquisition might include one, or a combination of, the following business goals:
+The goal of a merger or an acquisition might include one, or combination of, the following business goals:

 - New technology